otto-de/jlineup/README.md

 Credit for original Lineup goes to [Finn Lorbeer](http://www.lor.beer/).

+JLineup has no other dependencies than a JVM and a browser.

 ## Example

 Let's take this little example [config](docs/CONFIGURATION.md) for a check of two paths on otto.de during a deployment: